Rimfire ammunition: History

 American firearms manufacturer J. Stevens Arms & Tool Company introduced the .22 Long Rifle cartridge in 1887.
-It combined the casing of the .22 Long with the 40 gr bullet of the .22 Extra Long, giving it a longer overall length, a higher muzzle velocity, and superior performance as a hunting and target round, rendering the .22 Short, .22 Long, and .22 Extra Long cartridges obsolete.
+It combined the casing of the .22 Long with the 40 gr bullet of the .22 Extra Long, giving it a longer overall length, a higher muzzle velocity, and superior performance as a hunting and target round, rendering the .22 BB Cap, .22 CB Cap, .22 Short, .22 Long, and .22 Extra Long cartridges obsolete.
 The .22 LR uses a heeled bullet, which means that the bullet is the same diameter as the case, which has a narrower "heel" portion that fits into the case.
 It is one of the few cartridges that are manufactured and used in a large variety of rifles and handguns.